-- (1) A permit issued in terms of these regulations shall be valid for a period not exceeding five years from the date of its issue or renewal thereof, as the case may be. - (2) Notwithstanding the provisions of sub-regulation (1), a permit may be valid for a period exceeding five years, if it is issued- - (a) for a restricted activity that will be carried out by a scientific institution; or - (b) in terms of an integrated permit and the other law to which the permit relates provides for a longer period. - (3) Notwithstanding the provisions of sub-regulation (1), the issuing authority may specify a period of validity which exceeds five years, based on the recommendations in the risk assessment report.
+- (1) A permit issued in terms of these regulations may be issued for a period not exceeding ten years from the date of its issue or renewal thereof, as the case may be. - (2) Notwithstanding the provisions of sub-regulation (1), a permit may be issued for a period exceeding ten years, if it is issued- - (a) for a restricted activity that will be carried out by a scientific institution; - (b) in terms of an integrated permit and the other law to which the permit relates provides for a longer period; or - (c) to an applicant who is in possession of a valid authorisation in terms of section 22(1)(a) or (b) of the National Water Act, 1998 (Act No. 36 of 1998) or an aquaculture permit. - (3) Notwithstanding the provisions of sub-regulation (1), the issuing authority may specify a period of validity which exceeds ten years, based on the recommendations in the risk assessment report.

-26. Amendment of permits
+28. Amendment of permits

-- (1) A permit may be amended for good reason as contemplated in section 93A of the Act, including by- - (a) adding or removing a condition; - (b) amending a condition; - (c) amending any detail on the permit; or - (d) correcting a technical or editorial error on the permit. - (2) An issuing authority which issued a permit may amend the permit condition stipulated therein if information is obtained by the issuing authority indicating that the species or the restricted activity for which the permit was issued is likely to have a detrimental impact on biodiversity. - (3) The issuing authority must, before amending a permit, notify the permit-holder in writing of its intention to do so and provide the permit-holder with an opportunity to make representations as to why the permit should not be amended. - (4) The issuing authority must, if it decides to amend the conditions of the permit, after consideration of any representations made in terms of sub-regulation (3), notify the permit-holder in writing- - (a) of the decision to amend the conditions of the permit; and - (b) of the date upon which the amendment becomes effective.
+- (1) A permit may be amended for good reason as contemplated in section 93A of the Act, including by- - (a) adding or removing a condition; - (b) amending a condition; - (c) amending any detail on the permit; or - (d) correcting a technical or editorial error on the permit. - (2) An issuing authority which issued a permit may in addition to sub-regulation (1), amend the permit condition stipulated therein if information is obtained by the issuing authority indicating that the species or the restricted activity for which the permit was issued is likely to have a detrimental impact on biodiversity. - (3) The issuing authority must, before amending a permit, notify the permit-holder in writing of its intention to do so and provide the permit-holder with an opportunity to make representations as to why the permit should not be amended. - (4) The issuing authority must, if it decides to amend the conditions of the permit, after consideration of any representations made in terms of sub-regulation (3), notify the permit-holder in writing- - (a) of the decision to amend the conditions of the permit; and - (b) of the date upon which the amendment becomes effective.

-27. Return of cancelled permits
+29. Return of cancelled permits

-A permit that has been cancelled in terms of section 93 of the Act must be returned to the issuing authority within 30 days of the date of cancellation.
+A permit that has been cancelled in terms of section 93 of the Act must be returned to the issuing authority within 30 calender days of the date of cancellation.

-28. Renewal of permits
+30. Renewal of permits

-- (1) A permit-holder may apply for the renewal of a permit to the issuing authority who issued the permit. - (2) An application contemplated in sub-regulation (1) must be- - (a) made at least 60 days before the expiry of the period for which the permit was issued; - (b) made on a form obtained from the issuing authority; and - (c) accompanied by the applicable renewal fee specified in Annexure A. - (3) The provisions of regulation 22 apply mutatis mutandis to an application for the renewal of a permit.
+- (1) A permit-holder may apply for the renewal of a permit to the issuing authority who issued the permit. - (2) An application contemplated in sub-regulation (1) must be- - (a) made at least 60 days before the expiry of the period for which the permit was issued: - (b) made on a form obtained from the issuing authority; and - (c) accompanied by the applicable renewal fee specified in Annexure A. - (3) The provisions of regulation 24 apply to an application for the renewal of a permit.

-29. Sale or transfer of alien and listed invasive species
+31. Sale or transfer of alien and listed invasive species